 (4) The notice must be in accordance with Form 15.

 [Rule 7.9 amended: Gazette 21 Sep 2012 p.
-4426.]
+4426; SL 2021/121 r.
+21.]

 7.10.
 Powers delegated to liquidator by the Court (Corporations Act s.
 488)

 Subject to the Corporations Act, the Corporations Regulations, these rules, and any order of the Court, the powers and duties conferred or imposed on the Court by Part 5.4B of the Corporations Act in respect of the matters mentioned in section 488(1) of that Act may be exercised or performed by a liquidator appointed by the Court as an officer of the Court and subject to the control of the Court.